Do You Need to Update Drivers in Windows 10?

 There are some common issues which often arise when you Upgrade the Windows OS or install a new one.
 Those are “CD/DVD driver is missing”, “graphic drivers are outdated”, or “wireless network driver is not working”.

 You surely need to install drivers after updating to Windows 10 from Windows 8.1, Windows 8, Windows 7, Windows XP or Windows Vista.
-If you are looking forward to update drivers after upgrading to Windows 10, then you can follow these simple steps:
+If you are looking forward to update drivers in windows 10 after upgrade, then you can follow these simple steps:

 STEP 1: Right Click on the Windows icon on the main screen of your desktop or simply press Win+X from your keyboard to open ‘Menu’ options.
 Choose Control Panel.

 STEP 2: Choose Small icons view for the Control Panel window.

 STEP 3: Once all the Control Panel programs appear, select Device Manager.

 The Device Manager window includes a list of categories, expanding which the user can search the device driver that needs to be updated.

 STEP 4: Right-click the selected driver and choose ‘Update Driver Software’. e.g. In case you are looking for a graphic card driver to be updated, than you need to need to expand the ‘Display adapters’, right-click the chosen graphic card to select ‘Update Driver Software’.